qbradq/sharduo/README.md

 ShardUO is an experimental Ultima Online server emulator written in the Go programming language.

+## Thanks and Recognition ##
+A huge thank you goes out to the following groups, in no particular order.

+* The Penultima Online (POL) packet documentation for being a guide stone and first source of packet information.
+* Every contributor to the RunUO / PlayUO / ServUO source code for packet reference.
+* Every contributor to the ClassicUO source code for packet and client behavior reference.

 ## Current Working Features ##
 * Account creation and login
 * Global chat